Non-melanoma skin cancer

 At a glance

-• There are different kinds of non-melanoma skin cancer: basal cell cancer and squamous cell cancer.
+• There are two different kinds of non-melanoma skin cancer: basal cell carcinoma and squamous cell carcinoma.

 • Non-melanoma skin cancer is more common than melanoma, but it's less dangerous.

-• The main risk factors are too much UV light, skin type and age.
+• The main risk factors are too much UV light, a light skin color and older age.

 • The best way to prevent non-melanoma skin cancer is not to spend too much time in the sun without protection.